No, snoozing 😴 is not for the lazy! 😄

 During rest, the brain enters a different mode.

-At night, the energetic body regulates itself and stabilises.
+At night, my energetic body regulates itself and stabilises.

 A short nap is an effective way to maintain an excellent energy level throughout the day.

-The spiritual body reconnects to our essence and downloads the necessary information.
+My spiritual body reconnects to my essence and downloads the necessary information.

 How to sleep?